Board of Trustees

 Lea is Professor Emeritus, Electrical and Computer Engineering at University of California, San Diego.
 He has served as the founding Provost of Warren College, Founding Dean of the Jacobs School of Engineering, and coordinator of the Graduate Program in Materials Science.
 He has received a Guggenheim Fellowship, and is a Fellow of the American Association for the Advancement of Science.
 He is past president of the board of trustees, San Diego Museum of Photographic Arts, and a former board member of Burnham Cancer Research Institute.
 He is currently a board member of the San Diego River Park Foundation and the Athenaeum Music and Art Library.
 He lives in La Jolla, California.

 Ed is one of the founding trustees of Glen Canyon Institute.
 He currently serves as a commissioner on the Navajo Nation Labor Commission.
-He has served as director of the Low Income Taxpayer Clinic and principal U.S. Tax Court litigator for the ten-office Navajo Nation Legal Services.
-He worked nine years as a Montana Water Master, judging water rights disputes, and twelve years with David Brower as a field representative for Friends of the Earth.
-He wrote Montana's Initiative 84, forbidding uranium mill tailings and most other radioactive waste; it passed in 1980 and is still the law.
-He served for four years as a member of the Sierra Club national board of directors.
+He has served as director of the Navajo Low Income Taxpayer Clinic and as principal U.S. Tax Court litigator for the Navajo Nation's Legal Services.
+Earlier he served nine years as a Montana Water Master, judging water rights disputes, and twelve years with David Brower as a field representative for Friends of the Earth.
+Ed wrote Montana's Initiative 84, passed in 1980, forbidding uranium mill tailings and other large-quantity radioactive waste.
+He also served for four years as a member of the Sierra Club national board of directors.
 He lives in Bluff, Utah.